 The Common has its own volunteer ornithologist — Peter White — who can be seen regularly on the Common (if you’re up early enough) and his reports are published every month on the Enable website.

 He also leads walks every quarter, starting from Wandsworth Common station (see our calendar).

-Last year there was much excitement — even a Twitter storm — when a rare Night Heron was spotted on the island in the main lake.
+In 2017 there was much excitement — even a Twitter storm — when a rare Night Heron was spotted on the island in the main lake.
 This attracted several local birders who could be seen with their scopes trained on the bird which, as its name suggests, was asleep for most of the time.